elven-js/elven.js/README.md

 The API is limited for now, this will change, but even now, it can do most of the core operations:

-- authenticate using the xPortal mobile, MultiversX browser extension or MultiversX Web Wallet
+- authenticate using the xPortal mobile, MultiversX browser extension, MultiversX Web Wallet and xAlias
+- integrate with xPortal Hub
 - handle expiration of the auth state
 - handle login with tokens to be able to get the signature
 - sign transactions
 - send transactions (also custom smart contracts)
+- sign custom messages
 - basic global states handling (local storage)
 - basic structures for transaction payload
 - sync the network on page load